Slim Whitman: Biography

-Growing up, he liked the country music of Jimmie Rodgers and the songs of Gene Autry, but he did not embark on a musical career of his own until the end of World War II after he had served in the South Pacific with the United States Navy.
+Growing up, he liked the country music of Jimmie Rodgers and the songs of Gene Autry.
+He often sang along with records, but Whitman's early ambitions were to become either a boxer or a professional baseball player.

+He served during World War II in the South Pacific with the United States Navy.
 While aboard ship, he sang and entertained members on board.
-This resulted in the captain blocking his transfer to another ship—hence saving his life, as the other ship later sank with all hands lost.
-Whitman's early ambitions were to become either a boxer or a professional baseball player.
+Liking his contributions, the captain blocked his transfer to another ship.
+Whitman's life was saved, as the other ship later sank with all hands lost.

 Career

 Early career

 Whitman was a self-taught left-handed guitarist, although he was right-handed.
 He had lost almost all of the second finger on his left hand in an accident while working at a meat packing plant.

-He worked odd jobs at a Tampa shipyard while developing a musical career, eventually performing with bands such as the Variety Rhythm Boys and the Light Crust Doughboys.
+He had returned to Tampa after the war, where he worked odd jobs at a shipyard while developing a musical career.
+Eventually he performed with bands such as the Variety Rhythm Boys and the Light Crust Doughboys.
 He was briefly nicknamed The Smiling Starduster after a stint with a group called The Stardusters.

 Whitman's first big break came when talent manager "Colonel" Tom Parker heard him singing on the radio and offered to represent him.
 After signing with RCA Records, he was billed as "the cowboy singer Slim Whitman", after Canadian singer Wilf Carter, who was known in the United States as Montana Slim.
 Whitman released his first single in 1948, "I'm Casting My Lasso Towards the Sky", complete with yodel.
 He toured and sang in a variety of venues, including the radio show Louisiana Hayride.

-Initially he was unable to make a living from music, and he kept a part-time job at a post office.
+Initially unable to make a living from music, he kept a part-time job at a post office.
 That changed in the early 1950s after he recorded a version of the Bob Nolan hit "Love Song of the Waterfall", which made it into the country music top 10.
-His next single, "Indian Love Call", taken from the light operetta Rose-Marie, was even more successful, reaching number two in the country music charts and appearing in the US pop music chart's top ten.
+His next single, "Indian Love Call", taken from the light operetta Rose-Marie, was even more successful, reaching number two in the country music chart and appearing in the US pop music chart's top ten.
+It sold over one million copies.